Valhalla-Development/TraktDiscordPresence/README.md

 # Trakt Discord Presence
 Set your Discord presence according to what you are watching on [Trakt](https://trakt.tv/)

+Due to Discord limitations, your Discord client **MUST** be running on the same device as this script.

 ## NOTE:
 This project technically does function in its current form, but it is **NOT** finished.